 For example, a State may not have issued any licenses for well logging licensees so that “Energy Compensation Sources for Well Logging and Other Regulatory Clarifications,” 10 CFR Part 39 amendment is not necessary at this time.
 The State has postponed adoption.

 iii.
-If the State program has no overdue regulations or other program elements, at the time of the onsite review, but experienced difficulties during the review period adopting regulations within the three-year period, the review team should consider whether the State’s performance with respect to this indicator, be found “satisfactory” or “satisfactory but needs improvement.”
+If the State program has no overdue regulations or other program elements at the time of the onsite review, but experienced difficulties during the review period adopting regulations within the three-year period, the review team should consider whether the State’s performance with respect to this indicator, be found “satisfactory” or “satisfactory but needs improvement.”
 The review team will need to consider in their evaluation of this performance indicator the root cause of the delay in promulgation of regulations, the State managements’ actions which addressed and corrected the problem and the compatibility significance of the regulations or elements.
 For example, a State could experience significant staff loss, which the State managed and recovered from through hiring, training and prioritizing workload such that at the time of the on-site review, all regulations had been promulgated and the root cause for the delay has been addressed to ensure that the State would not experience the same difficulty in the future.

 b.
 A “satisfactory but needs improvement” finding may be appropriate in the following circumstances:

 i.
-If the State program has not adopted several essential regulations, or other program elements, the review team should consider whether to recommend to the MRB that the State’s performance with respect to this indicator, be found “satisfactory but needs improvement” or be found “unsatisfactory.”
+If the State program has not adopted several essential regulations or other program elements, the review team should consider whether to recommend to the MRB that the State’s performance with respect to this indicator, be found “satisfactory but needs improvement” or “unsatisfactory.”
 For a finding of “satisfactory but needs improvement,” one or a combination of the following circumstances may pertain to regulations or program elements that have not been adopted:

 1. Compatibility significance of the rules.

 For example, the adoption of the “Medical Use of Byproduct Material,” 10 CFR 20, 32 and 35 amendments and implementation of “Increased Controls for Risk-Significant Radioactive Sources” (NRC Order EA-05-090) are more significant than “Minor Corrections, Clarifying Changes, and a Minor Policy Change,” 10 CFR Parts 20, 32, 35, 36, and 39 amendments.
-The State has postponed adoption of the less significant rule in order to speed adoption of the more significant regulation and legally binding requirements.
+The State has postponed adoption of the less significant rule in order to expedite the adoption of the more significant regulation and legally binding requirements.

 2. Rules not needed at the time of the review.